 How can I access my Jira issues without leaving Slack?
 How can I leave comments or track the progress of the tickets?
-How can I create automatic rules so I can have DM for some new tasks on my name?
+How can I create automatic rules so I can have DM for some new tasks in my name?

-We will start with a quick guide on how to integrate Jira Cloud and Slack and in addition we will answer all the open questions.
-Let’s start 😊.
+We will start with a quick guide on how to integrate Jira Cloud and Slack and in addition, we will answer all the open questions.
+Let’s start.

 First, we install the Jira Cloud for Slack app into our Slack workspace, after that, we’ll need to log in to our Atlassian account so will need to link Slack and Jira.
-In our Jira instance, we navigate to the Slack integration tab, and inside of that window, we make the configuration as it is shown in the image below.
+In our Jira instance, we navigate to the Slack integration tab, and inside that window, we make the configuration as it is shown in the image below.